john-itcsolutions/cheirrs/README.md

 to which an application may subscribe on IOTA.
 The approach we have taken here is to rely on Message exchanges on MQTT for validation of IoT actions and events.

-     The launch of the client, on both Edge (Host) and worker-2, occurs with:
+     The launch of the client, on both Edge (Host) and worker-1, occurs with:

 `node iota_connector`   from the iota root directory.

-     By choosing the node.js version of the IOTA client, we get the ability to easily communicate with the other apps on the worker-2 vm, and on the Edge server (Host here).
+     By choosing the node.js version of the IOTA client, we get the ability to easily communicate with the other apps on the worker-1 vm, and on the Edge server (Host here).

      A typical node-red site appears as follows (all clients - eg raspberry-pi edge clients - as well as the server can show pages similar to this).
-Here is shown the "Edge" site page mimicked by the Host, ideally enclosed in Carrier (however the Nodejs wrapper, needed to access Native Carrier, appears to be missing a file currently :-)
+Here is shown the "Edge" site page mimicked by the Host, ideally enclosed in Carrier (however the Nodejs wrapper, needed to access Native Carrier, appears to be not working, or we are not setting it up correctly :-)).

 <img src="./Screenshot from 2021-07-19 11-11-29.png">